tezc/sc/time/README.md

 #### Overview

-- Time and sleep functions for Unixes and Windows
+- Time and sleep functions for Posix and Windows

 ##### Usage